 The Council recently approved a new FEP objective to "consider the implications of spatial management arrangements in Council decision-making".
-To monitor implementation of this objective, the 2017 Annual SAFE Report includes the Council's spatially-based fishing restrictions, (or marine managed areas) the goals associated with them, and the most recent evaluation.

-In addition, to meet EFH and National Environmental Policy Act (NEPA) mandates, this annual report monitors activities that occur in the ocean that are of interest to the Council, as well as incidents that may contribute to cumulative impact.
+To monitor implementation of this objective, the 2017 Annual SAFE Report includes the Council's spatially-based fishing restrictions (or MMAs), the goals associated with them, and the most recent evaluation.
+In addition, to meet EFH and National Environmental Policy Act (NEPA) mandates, this annual report monitors activities of interest to the Council, as well as incidents that may contribute to cumulative impact.
 This includes observing fishing and non-fishing activities and facilities, including aquaculture facilities, alternative energy facilities, and military training and testing activities.
 Information on these activities is provided in Section 3.5.

-This page was intentionally left. blank.
+This page intentionally left blank.